Observations & historical notes

 Cape vegetation needs periodic fire.
-Historically they started naturally - often by sparks formed in rock falls; or lightning.
-The land evolved this way long before humans turned fire into technology, weapon, an essential element in candle-light romance.
+They started naturally by sparks formed in rock falls; or lightning.
+That was before humans turned fire into technology, weapon, an essential element in candle-light romance.

 Nowadays humans start most veld fires.

-It's unknown how the fire started on Table Mountain's western flanks in October 2017.
+It's unknown how the wildfire started on Table Mountain's western flanks in October 2017.

-Here are some thoughts and pics of the devastation taken in the weeks following that blaze.
+Here are some thoughts and pics of the devastation taken in the weeks following the blaze.